-At our IVF center in Mumbai we also provide the facility of acupuncture.
+- At our test tube baby Centre, we also provide the facility of acupuncture.

 What can be done to improve sperm quality?

-If any prescription medication has been taken during the last 3 months, notify the ART CLINIC.
+- If any prescription medication has been taken during the last 3 months, notify the test tube baby centre in Mumbai.

 Am I depleting my store of eggs by undergoing an ART cycle?